-The objective of an effective termite barrier is to prevent concealed termite access from the ground.
+The objective of an effective termite barrier is to deter concealed termite access from the ground.

 Crucial to a successful termite barrier installation is the understanding that termites nest underground which means homes are attacked from the subterranean soil and are generally unseen.

 A critical area requiring protection is around service pipes that extend through the concrete slab.
 Termiflanges are fixed to these pipes before the slab is poured ensuring the mesh imbeds into the concrete and seals the gap between the pipe and the surrounding concrete.